-Sometimes the only way to fully express your enthusiasm for the season is to erect a bold, colorful monument to the holidays.
-Inflatable decorations make it easy for homeowners to turn their front yards into elaborate displays of their holiday spirit.
+Sometimes the only way to fully express your enthusiasm for the season is to erect a bold, colorful monument to the holidays with holiday inflatables.
+Decorating with holiday Inflatables makes it easy for homeowners to turn their front yards into elaborate displays of their holiday spirit.
 If you’re looking to decorate your landscape with Christmas inflatables, the following tips will help you avoid some common frustrations.

-- Choose your placement carefully.
+- Choose location carefully.
 Low-hanging branches can snag and tear the fabric shell of an inflatable.
 As a stiff wind can sometimes cause an inflatable to totter, you’ll also want to provide adequate clearance around the decoration, making sure there are no breakables or sharp objects nearby.

-- Like the snowman pictured above, most inflatables are equipped with an air intake at the bottom.
+- Clear obstacles.
+Most inflatables are equipped with an air intake at the bottom.
 This is basically a fan that forces air into the fabric shell, so it’s important to keep that intake clear of obstructions.
 In particular, be careful to keep the decoration’s own fabric spread away from the intake side of the fan while inflating.

-- Once the piece is inflated, use any included tethers to stake it into position.
+- Use stakes.
+Once the piece is inflated, use any included tethers to stake it into position.
 Taking care to anchor your decorations will help keep them grounded in case of strong winds.